xh4zr/caveon-core/README.md

 # caveon-core

-Use for submitting, discussing, and tracking core.
+## submitting, discussing, and tracking core

-Click on *Issues*
+click on *Issues*

-Create a new issue
+create a new issue

-Give it a meaningful title
+give it a meaningful title

-Add a comment with steps to reproduce, detailed description or due date Watch for comments from me
+add a comment with steps to reproduce, detailed description or due date

+watch for comments from me